 Alternative treatment for hearing loss

 Currently there is intriguing data that aldosterone supplementation may improve hearing.
 For those with hearing loss and balance disorders, this advancement could significantly improve quality of life.
-Aldosterone does not have the side effects of the current treatment with steroids (prednisone/prednisolone/dexamethasone) and may better address the underlying cause of hearing and vestibular disease.
+Aldosterone does not have the side effects of the current treatment with glucocorticoids (steroids) such as prednisone, prednisolone, and dexamethasone, and may better address the underlying cause of hearing and vestibular disease.

-Due to their anti-inflammatory and immune suppressive functions, glucocorticoids (steroids) have traditionally been used for suspected cases of inner ear inflammation – called immune mediated inner ear disease.
-Glucocorticoid treatment affects many areas of the body, and alters the feedback loop that naturally regulates the levels of glucocorticoids that result in homeostasis.
-For example, glucocorticoid ear drops greatly decrease natural levels of cortisol and in some people it may take a year for normal levels to return.
+Due to their anti-inflammatory and immune suppressive functions, glucocorticoids have traditionally been used for suspected cases of inner ear inflammation (called immune mediated inner ear disease).
+Glucocorticoid treatment affects many areas of the body by altering the feedback loop that naturally regulates a person’s glucocorticoid levels, and this imbalance can cause problems.
+For example, glucocorticoid ear drops greatly decrease natural levels of cortisol (hormones controlling mood and motivation) for as long as a year after treatment.

 The status quo has been shaken in recent years due mainly to the work of two researchers in the U.S.: Dennis Trune of the Oregon Health & Science University and Robert Frisina of the University of South Florida.
-In a 2012 review of corticosteroid treatment for hearing loss and balance disorders, Trune & Canlon indicate that there are a number of misconceptions regarding the use of steroids.
-Efficacy of steroid use is equivocal, due to the complicated nature of hearing problems, small sample sizes, spontaneous recovery and little information about the underlying cause of the hearing and vestibular problem.
+In a 2012 review of corticosteroid treatment for hearing loss and balance disorders, Trune’s evaluation indicated that a number of misconceptions exist regarding the use of steroids.
+The efficacy of steroid use is uncertain, due to the complicated nature of hearing problems, small sample sizes, spontaneous recovery, and little understanding of the underlying cause of the hearing and vestibular problem.
 Other studies have questioned the anti-inflammatory and immune suppression role of steroids to treat hearing and balance problems, and indicate that the mechanism of action may actually be sodium ion transport (Trune et al., 2000).

 Aldosterone and hearing

 This is where aldosterone comes in.
-Aldosterone is a naturally-occurring hormone called a mineralocorticoid – a type of steroid – which is produced in the adrenal glands.
-It influences sodium and potassium transport, which are important for hearing.
+Aldosterone is a naturally-occurring hormone called a mineralocorticoid – a type of steroid – that is produced in the adrenal glands.
+It influences the transport of sodium and potassium, which are important for hearing.
 As we age, aldosterone levels usually decrease.
 Some people also have low aldosterone levels due to other problems.

-Frisina and colleagues reported in 2005 that aldosterone levels were significantly different in people with normal hearing and those with age-related hearing loss, called presbycusis.
+Frisina and colleagues reported in 2005 that people with normal hearing had significantly higher aldosterone levels than people with presbycusis (age-related hearing loss).
 The authors concluded that aldosterone may have a protective effect on hearing.
-Aldosterone has been shown to be effective against Meniere’s disease which produces excess fluid in the inner ear (Pappas & Banyas, 1991).
-Synthetic aldosterone (fludrocortisone) plus low-dose prednisolone was effective at treating hearing loss in mice (Trune & Kempton, 2010).
+Aldosterone has been shown to be effective against Meniere’s disease, which produces excess fluid in the inner ear (Pappas & Banyas, 1991).
+The combination of synthetic aldosterone (fludrocortisone) and low-dose prednisolone was effective at treating hearing loss in mice (Trune & Kempton, 2010).
 Thus, aldosterone may be a useful treatment for both immune-mediated and age-related hearing loss.

 Robert Frisina’s group has also recently applied for a patent to treat hearing loss using aldosterone, and is working with a pharmaceutical company to license the concept and bring this treatment to market.